-- (1) These percentages are calculated as of November 1, 1999, the first Regular Distribution Date after all Aircraft are scheduled to have been delivered.
-In making such calculations, we have assumed that all Aircraft are delivered prior to such date, that the maximum principal amount of Equipment Notes is issued and that the aggregate appraised Aircraft value is \$809,362,667 as of such date.
+- The amounts of Certificates offered and the terms of such Certificates are indicative only and subject to change. - (1) These percentages are calculated as of February 2, 2000, the first Regular Distribution Date after all Aircraft are scheduled to have been delivered.
+In making such calculations, we have assumed that all Aircraft are delivered prior to such date, that the maximum principal amount of Equipment Notes is issued and that the aggregate appraised Aircraft value is \$998,061,533 as of such date.
 The appraised value is only an estimate and reflects certain assumptions.
-See "Description of the Aircraft and the Appraisals -- The Appraisals". - (2) See "-- Loan to Aircraft Value Ratios" in this Prospectus Supplement Summary.
+See "Description of the Aircraft and the Appraisals". - (2) See "-- Loan to Aircraft Value Ratios" in this Prospectus Supplement Summary.